FullHuman/purgecss/docs/safelisting.md

 ## In the CSS directly

-You can whitelist directly in your CSS with a special comment.
+You can safelist directly in your CSS with a special comment.
-Use `/* purgecss ignore */` to whitelist the next rule.
+Use `/* purgecss ignore */` to safelist the next rule.

 ```css
 /* purgecss ignore */